The coalescent structure of Galton-Watson trees in varying environments: Galton-Watson trees with spines

-Moreover, we may extend \eqref{eq: g groups} to include the case when all $k$ spines remain together at generation $m+1$ (corresponding to $g=1$ and $k_1=k$) and additionally specify the offspring distribution of $V^{(m)}_1$.
+Moreover, we may extend \eqref{eq: g groups} to include the case when all $k$ spines remain together at generation $m+1$ (corresponding to $g=1$ and $k_1=k$) and additionally specify the offspring distribution of $V^{(m)}_1$, the particle at generation $m$ with $k$ marks.
 Indeed, suppose that the spines have not split by time $m$ and at generation $m+1$ the spines follow $g\in\{1,\dots,k\}$ groups of sizes $k_1,\ldots,k_g\geq 1$, then, for $\ell\geq g$, we have

 In particular, if $g=1$ we find that, given all the spines stay together, the offspring distribution is (once) size biased and discounted according to population size over the remaining time, as follows: